Talking to a Friend Isn't the Same as Therapy

 I have a vastly improved relationship with myself, I no longer think I'm worthless.
 And that has taken a lot of very painful working through of early relationships and experiences that led me to believe that.
 I also have more tools to deal with the flotsam and jetsam of life.
 I am better able to work out where my feelings are coming from and to judge how appropriate they are.
 Of course, I don't get it right every time.

 I'll give you an example.
 Last week, my boiler broke.
-No big deal but it felt at the time.
+No big deal but it felt like it at the time.
 Yet I woke up in the middle of the night in the grip of anxiety.
 I dealt well with this – breathing and grounding exercises, dampening down my fight or flight response.
 In the morning, still anxious, I realised I had made an unconscious association with a terrible flood I had had last year.
 I think the experience of the flood was particularly traumatic to me as I didn't have a safe home growing up.

 Knowing all of this allowed me to soothe myself, instead of attacking myself for being anxious.
 No therapy in the world can remove life's distress, but mine has taught me how to respond to it with understanding and kindness.